Carolco Pictures: Decline and collapse

-Though Carolco made several successful films in the early 1990s, including Total Recall, Terminator 2: Judgment Day, and Basic Instinct, Carolco was gradually losing money as the years went on.
-Carolco mixed blockbusters with small-budget arthouse films which were not profitable.
-In addition, Carolco was criticized for overspending on films through reliance on star power and far-fetched deals (Schwarzenegger received a then-unheard-of $10–14 million for his work on Total Recall and Terminator 2; Stallone also had similar treatment).
+The early 1990s recession caused production and marketing costs to increase, and while Carolco's high profile releases were successful—such as Total Recall, Terminator 2: Judgment Day, and Basic Instinct—Carolco was beginning to lose money, since the increased costs began to outstrip box office receipts.
+The studio had commonly mixed their blockbuster releases with their low-budget arthouse films, most of which were unprofitable.
+Competing studios and industry analysts also criticized Carolco for overspending on their high-budget films through reliance on star power and far-fetched deals (Schwarzenegger received a then-unheard-of $10–14 million for his work on Total Recall and Terminator 2; Stallone received similar salaries for his roles).
+By the end of 1991, despite Terminator 2's box office success, Carolco posted a $265.1 million loss.
 Losses of partnerships also threatened Carolco's stability and drove it towards bankruptcy.

-In 1992, Carolco underwent a corporate restructuring, invested in by a partnership of Rizzoli-Corriere della Sera of Italy, Le Studio Canal+ of France, Pioneer, and Metro-Goldwyn-Mayer (MGM).
+In 1992, Carolco underwent a corporate restructuring, invested in by a partnership of Rizzoli-Corriere della Sera of Italy, Le Studio Canal+, Pioneer, and Metro-Goldwyn-Mayer (MGM).
 Each partner helped infuse up to $60 million into Carolco's stock and another $50 million for co-financing deals.
-MGM also agreed to distribute Carolco products domestically after a previous deal with TriStar expired.
+MGM also agreed to distribute their films domestically after Carolco's previous deal with TriStar expired.
+The restructuring also involved Carolco reducing their staff and overhead, reducing major debts the studio owed to creditors and banks, and divesting its shares in LIVE Entertainment to a group of investors led by Pioneer.
+LIVE was later renamed Artisan Entertainment, and was bought by Lions Gate Entertainment in 2003.
+Cutbacks at Carolco also forced them to make a deal with TriStar over the funding of the Stallone-led action film Cliffhanger: Carolco sold full distribution rights in North America, Mexico, Australia, New Zealand, Germany, and France to TriStar in exchange for half of the film's budget.
+While Cliffhanger became a major box-office success, Carolco saw little revenue from the film since it ended up becoming a minority owner.
 In October 1993, Carolco was able to complete a merger with The Vista Organization.
-That same year, Carolco was forced to sell its shares in LIVE Entertainment to a group of investors led by Pioneer; it was later renamed Artisan Entertainment, which was bought by Lions Gate Entertainment in 2003.
-Cutbacks at Carolco also forced Carolco to make a deal with TriStar over the funding of the Stallone action film Cliffhanger: Carolco would have to sell full distribution rights in North America, Mexico, Australia, New Zealand, Germany, and France to TriStar in exchange for half of the film's budget.
-Although a major box-office success, Carolco saw little revenue from Cliffhanger since it ended up becoming a minority owner in the film.